jackjohnjamison/tiles-vue-2/README.md

 - Move all get element calls to refs
 - Organise CSS, sass of css variables?
 Maybe just pick one
 - Decide what to do with imports, should the be all @/lib etc. Maybe move game up to lib as there is nothing else in the lib file
 - Think about prettier and css linting
+- Switch to enums for game modes
+- Use the improved image import script from tanks